vibbits/nextflow-workshop/docs/nextflow/building_blocks.md

 In the first chapter we will elaborate on how Nextflow is designed, its advantages and disadvantages, the basic components, etc.

 ## Introduction
 Writing pipelines to automate processes is not something new.
-In the `data/` folder we've written a bash script that downloads the data that we will use throughout this tutorial.
+In the `data/` folder we've written a bash script that can download some extra data (note: originally we wanted to use this data, however due to low resources on our VMs we have already installed some other data in the `data/` folder).
 These bash scripts are probably one of the oldest forms of pipelines where we concatenate processes.
 Let's have a look at another example:

 ```
 #!/bin/bash